We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Upgrades: Keep your software up-to-date with the latest and most popular courses and games.

-By understanding the different types of simulator technology, choosing the right type of simulator for your business or golf facility, and selecting the right golf courses and software to offer customers, you can provide a realistic and enjoyable golfing experience that’s above par.
+By understanding the different types of simulator technology, choosing the right type of simulator for your business or indoor golf facility, and selecting the right golf courses and software to offer customers, you can provide a realistic and enjoyable golfing experience that’s above par.

 Choosing the Right Location for Your Business